 - Advancing the preclinical and clinical development

-To maintain continuity of identified projects, each team is led by an assigned leader who identifies appropriate team members to populate project management teams unique for each project.
+To maintain continuity of identified projects, each team is led by an assigned leader who identifies appropriate team members to populate technology development teams unique for each project.
 Team members may include:

 - Clinical content experts